LivLilli/MISTIC/README.md

 python scripts/fine_tune.py
 ```

-The above command performs the MISTIC fine-tuning for the given input parameters.
+The above command performs the MISTIC fine-tuning for the given input parameters and the training data previously generated.
+The model checkpoints are saved into the "results" directory.

 5. Inference